peter-cmw/GettingAndCleaningDataCourseProject/CodeBook.md

 Labels of activities were used instead of activity ids.

-Final dataset contains measurements averaged per subject per activity from.
+Final dataset contains measurements averaged per subject per activity.

 #Identifiers
    	"subject" - id of subject